orbiting/matomo/README.md

 ## GeoIP

 This setup is configured to use the GeoIp2 plugin included in the core Matomo package.
-The GeoLite databases are downloaded using a custom buildpack https://github.com/danstiner/heroku-buildpack-geoip-geolite2 defined in `.buildpacks`.
+The GeoLite databases are downloaded on every deploy using [danstiner/heroku-buildpack-geoip-geolite2](https://github.com/danstiner/heroku-buildpack-geoip-geolite2).

 You can turn on this geolocation method on in Settings > System > Geolocation.
-Rebuilding the app will get a fresh copy of the GeoLite databases.
-You can also configure the plugin to download an updated database periodically.